top of page

 The core structural protein of MMR is MSH2.
 MSH2 pairs with one of two partners to form distinct complexes with different detection specificities.

 When paired with its primary partner, the complex recognizes single-base mismatches and small insertion–deletion loops of one or two nucleotides.
-This handles most replication errors.
-A different partner allows detection of larger indels.
+These represent most replication errors.
+A different partner detects larger indels.

-ATP binding then induces a conformational change that closes the complex around the DNA, converting it into a sliding clamp — distinct from PCNA — that marks the site of the error and recruits the next factor: MutL-alpha.
+ATP binding induces a conformational change that closes the MSH2-containing complex around the DNA, converting it into a sliding clamp--distinct from PCNA--that marks the site of the error It then recruits the next key factor: MutL-alpha.

 Step 2.
 Nicking the error strand